-SSL was originally specified in the 1990s as a proprietary protocol that allowed Netscape browser clients using the Hypertext Transfer Protocol (HTTP) to communicate securely with Netscape web servers.
-SSL eventually came to be used to secure authentication and encryption for communication at the network transport layer.
+SSL was originally specified in the 1990s as a proprietary protocol that enabled Netscape browser clients using the Hypertext Transfer Protocol (HTTP) to communicate securely with Netscape web servers; while version 1.0 of SSL was never released, version 2.0 of the protocol made its debut in 1995.
+SSL was the first widely used protocol for securing online transactions, and it eventually came to be used to secure authentication and encryption for other applications at the network transport layer.

-SSL uses a combination of public key and symmetric key encryption to secure a connection between two machines, typically a web or mail server and a client system, communicating over the internet or another TCP/IP network.
-SSL provides a mechanism for encrypting and authenticating data sent between processes running on a client and server.
+SSL uses a combination of public key encryption and private key encryption and other cryptographic functions to secure a connection between two machines, typically a web server or mail server and a client system, communicating over the internet or another TCP/IP network.
+SSL provides a mechanism for encrypting and authenticating data sent between processes running on a client and server, as well as mediating the secure exchange of private keys for session encryption through the use of an SSL certificate issued by a trusted certificate authority.

-SSL runs above the transport layer and the network layer, which are responsible for the transport of data between processes and the routing of network traffic over a network between client and server, respectively, and below application layer protocols such as HTTP and the Simple Mail Transport Protocol.
-The "sockets" part of the term refers to the sockets method of passing data between a client and a server program in a network or between processes in the same computer.
+SSL runs above the transport layer and the network layer, which are responsible for the transport of data between processes and the routing of network traffic over a network between client and server, respectively, and below application layer protocols, such as HTTP and the Simple Mail Transport Protocol (SMTP).
+The sockets part of the term refers to the sockets method of passing data between a client and a server program in a network or between processes in the same computer.

 The TLS protocol evolved from SSL and has officially superseded it, although the terms SSL or SSL/TLS are still commonly used to refer to the protocol used to secure web/internet traffic.
-SSL/TLS is the most widely deployed security protocol used today and, according to Google, it is being used to secure more than 50% of the pages loaded by the Chrome browser.
-In addition to supporting the transmission of web pages, SSL has been implemented for applications including email, file transfer, instant messaging and voice over IP.
+SSL/TLS is the most widely deployed security protocol used today, and according to Google, it is being used to secure more than 50% of the pages loaded by the Chrome browser.
+In addition to supporting the transmission of web pages, SSL has been implemented for applications such as email, file transfer, instant messaging (IM) and voice over IP (VoIP).

-The handshake protocol defines how a client and server establish an SSL connection, including the negotiation of which cryptographic systems each host is willing (or unwilling) to use for communication, as well as the exchange of cryptographic material, such as public keys and session keys for encryption or authentication of transmitted data.
+The handshake protocol defines how a web client and web server establish an SSL connection, including the negotiation of which cryptographic systems each host is willing -- or unwilling -- to use for communication.
+SSL also specifies processes for exchanging cryptographic material, such as SSL certificates for authenticating web servers, public keys for authentication of transmitted data and private keys for session encryption.

 The record protocol defines how communicating hosts exchange data using SSL, including specifications for how data is to be prepared for transmission and how it is to be verified or decrypted on receipt.

-As part of the initial handshake process, a server presents its digital certificate to authenticate itself to the client.
-Server certificates follow the X.509 certificate format defined by the Public Key Cryptography Standards.
+As part of the initial handshake process, a server presents its SSL certificate to authenticate itself to the client.
+Server certificates follow the X.509 certificate format defined by the Public Key Cryptography Standards (PKCS).
 The authentication process uses public key encryption to validate the digital certificate and to confirm that a server is, in fact, the server it claims to be.
+SSL certificates, like any digital certificate, should be issued by a trusted certificate authority.

 The handshake also allows the client to authenticate itself to the server.
 In this case, after server authentication is complete, the client must present its certificate to the server to authenticate the client's identity before the encrypted SSL session can be established.

-After the IETF officially took over the SSL protocol to standardize it through an open process, version 3.1 of SSL was released as TLS 1.0 (The name was changed to avoid any legal issues with Netscape).
-Many attacks against SSL have focused on SSL implementation issues, but the POODLE (Padding Oracle On Downgraded Legacy Encryption) vulnerability is a known flaw in the SSL 3.0 protocol itself, exploiting the way in which it ignores padding bytes when running in cipher block chaining mode.
+After the IETF officially took over the SSL protocol to standardize it through an open process, version 3.1 of SSL was released as TLS 1.0 -- the name was changed to avoid potential legal issues with Netscape.
+Many attacks against SSL have focused on SSL implementation issues, but the POODLE (Padding Oracle On Downgraded Legacy Encryption) vulnerability is a known flaw in the SSL 3.0 protocol itself, exploiting the way in which it ignores padding bytes when running in cipher block chaining (CBC) mode.
 This flaw allows an attacker to decrypt sensitive information, such as authentication cookies.
 TLS 1.0 is not vulnerable to this attack because it specifies that all padding bytes must have the same value and must be verified.

-Other key differences between SSL and TLS that make TLS a more secure and efficient protocol are message authentication, key material generation and the supported cipher suites with TLS supporting newer and more secure algorithms.
-TLS 1.2 is the most recent version, but publication of the next version is expected to be approved in 2017; that update is likely to be called either TLS 1.3 or TLS 2.0.
+Other key differences between SSL and TLS that make TLS a more secure and efficient protocol are message authentication, key material generation and supported cipher suites with TLS supporting newer and more secure algorithms.
+TLS 1.3 is the most recent version, published in 2018.